victor-magarlamov/sockjs-node-server-example/README.md

-## Easy SockJs server with Node and Redis
+## Simple SockJs server with Node and Redis

 Message format:
 ```javascript